-Use old thrift store spoons, Mod Podge and your favorite scrapbook papers to make DIY garden markers your neighbors will be jealous of.
-These spoon plant markers are so inexpensive and look so cute!
+Use old thrift store spoons, Mod Podge, and cute papers to make DIY plant markers your neighbors will be jealous of.
+These garden markers are so inexpensive and look so cute!

-Skills Required: None.
+Skills Required: Beginner.
 Even if you’ve never crafted before, these will turn out fine.
 You’ll be hitting spoons with a hammer (fun!), spray painting, and Mod Podging.

 I’m so jealous of those of you that have fabulous outdoor gardens.
 Sure, I love the place I live and my patio, but I wish I had a better garden for sure.
 Gardening, especially weeding, relaxes me – I feel accomplished.